girishji/declutter.nvim/README.md

 Removing the clutter to reveal the essential.

 All colors are configured directly through the terminal app of your choice.
-Colors are not hardcoded.
-Modern terminals allow [16 ansi colors](https://jeffkreeftmeijer.com/vim-16-color/) to be set to whatever 24-bit hex values you choose.
+Colors are not hard-coded.
+Modern terminals allow [16 ANSI colors](https://jeffkreeftmeijer.com/vim-16-color/) to be set to whatever 24-bit hex values you choose.
 This means you can set these colors to a precise shade.
 Since this theme inherits colors from terminal you can configure the